viebboy/PyGOP/docs/home/installation.rst

 PyPi installation
 =================
-Tensorflow is required before installing PyGOP.
-To install tensorflow CPU version through *pip*::
+Tensorflow version 1 is required before installing PyGOP.
+We suggest tensorflow 1.14.0 for efficiency To install tensorflow CPU version through *pip*::

-    pip install tensorflow
+    pip install tensorflow==1.14.0

 Or the GPU version::

-    pip install tensorflow-gpu
+    pip install tensorflow-gpu==1.14.0

 To install PyGOP with required dependencies::

     pip install pygop

-At the moment, PyGOP only supports Linux with both python 2 and python 3 (tested on Python 2.7 and Python 3.4, 3.5, 3.6, 3.7 with tensorflow for cpu)
+At the moment, PyGOP only supports Linux with python 2 and python 3 (tested on Python 2.7 and Python 3.5, 3.6, 3.7 with tensorflow for cpu)

 Installation from source
 ========================